GerritCodeReview/k8s-gerrit/helm-charts/gerrit/README.md

 is mandatory, if access to Gerrit is required!
 ***

+***note
+While the chart allows to configuremultiple replica for the Gerrit StatefulSet, scaling of Gerrit is currently not supported, since no mechanism to guarantee a consistent state is currently in place.
+This is planned to be implemented in the future.
+***

 | Parameter                              | Description                                                                                         | Default                                                                                  |
 |----------------------------------------|-----------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------|
 | `gerrit.images.gerritInit`             | Image name of the Gerrit init container image                                                       | `k8s-gerrit/gerrit-init`                                                                 |